 Drug-related deaths have taken a toll on the lives of New Brunswickers, their families, and their friends.
-Between January 2016 and September 2021, there were 372 substance-related deaths (Figure 1).
-Apparent opioidrelated deaths were responsible for more than half (56%) of these deaths.
+Between January 2016 and March 2022, there were 407 substance-related deaths (Figure 1).
+Apparent opioid-related deaths were responsible for more than half (56%) of these deaths.
 Furthermore, apparent opioid-related deaths classified as accidental or pending intent account for 46% of all drug-related deaths.
-In 2020, 83 deaths due to any type of drug (opioids and non-opioids) occurred, of which 45 (54%) were related to opioids.
-Currently, there have been 45 substance-related deaths in Q1-3 of 2021, of which 26 (58%) are related to opioids.
+In 2021, 69 deaths due to any type of drug (opioids and non-opioids) occurred, of which 41 (59%) were related to opioids.
+Currently, there have been 11 substance-related deaths in Q1 2022. of which 6 (55%) are related to opioids.

 Figure 1.
-Distribution of drug related deaths in New Brunswick, by drug type and intent, January 2016 to September 2021.
+Distribution of drug related deaths in New Brunswick, by drug type and intent, January 2016 to March 2022.

-Data Source: Chief Coroner's Office, January 21, 2022 These numbers may change as more information becomes available and coroner investigations are concluded.
+Data Source: Chief Coroner's Office, July 6, 2022 These numbers may change as more information becomes available and coroner investigations are concluded.